(914) 315-7033

 The Common Raccoon (Procyon lotor) is a highly intelligent, dexterous animal with remarkable grip strength.
 They can open latches, turn doorknobs, and pry apart building materials that would stop most other wildlife.
 An adult weighs 15 to 40 pounds.

-Raccoons are nocturnal.
-Homeowners typically hear them moving around in attics between dusk and dawn.
 Heavy thumping, scratching, and vocal chittering are the telltale signs.
 They use the same entry point repeatedly, so staining and grease marks around holes in the roofline are a dead giveaway.

 Maternity season runs March through June.
 Females seek warm, enclosed spaces to give birth.
 Attics are ideal.
 A typical litter is three to five kits.
-The babies are immobile for the first eight weeks, which is why hand-extraction is the only option during this period.
+The kits are immobile for the first eight weeks, which is why hand-extraction is the only option during this period.

-Health Risks
+Common Health Risks

 Rabies, Roundworm & Structural Damage

+Rabies.
 Raccoons are a primary rabies vector in New York, New Jersey, and Connecticut.
 Rabies is always fatal if untreated.
 Never approach or attempt to handle a raccoon yourself.
 Any raccoon active during daylight, appearing disoriented, or showing no fear of humans should be treated as potentially rabid.

 Seasonal Patterns